Weather Alive

 Weather Alive is the eighth studio album by English singer-songwriter Beth Orton.
 The album was released on 23 September 2022 by Partisan Records.

 Background

-Orton began work on Weather Alive after buying a used upright piano from a dealer at Camden Market in London for ₤300 ($350 USD) and creating songs by playing notes around the instrument.
+Orton began work on Weather Alive after buying a used upright piano from a dealer at Camden Market in London for £300 (US$350) and creating songs by playing notes around the instrument.
 In an interview with The New York Times, Orton said of that creation process: "No matter where you touch [the piano], it just has these resonances [...]
 Little ghosts of other chords just keep ringing out and you're like, "Oh, that speaks of another melody, and that speaks of another feeling."
 In a press release following the album's announcement on 31 May 2022, Orton described the album as "a sensory exploration that allowed for a connection to a consciousness that I was searching for."

 Singles

 The album's title track was released as the first single on 31 May 2022.
 Reviewing for Pitchfork, Sam Sodomsky described Orton's vocal performance as "broken and determined, cresting in a chorus that flows with the emotional cadence of an old soul song."